halex5000/ld-articles/sdk wrappers/Wrapping the LaunchDarkly SDK.md

 Of course, all of these benefits apply to your LaunchDarkly SDK wrapper.
 By keeping all of your interaction with LaunchDarkly within a single location in your application, you'll ensure that everyone connects the same way, have a single place to update if any changes are needed and potentially reduce the learning curve towards using flags, as each developer doesn't have to learn the details of the underlying SDK.

 However, there's an added benefit.
 The SDK client needs to be initialized before it can be used.
 While the cost of initialization is small (under 25ms), there's certainly no reason to needlessly incur it more than necessary.
 Having flag calls run through a wrapper can help ensure that this doesn't happen.
-Let's look at a simple example.
+Let's look at an example.

-The code below is a simple wrapper class just for the SDK client.
+The code below is a simple wrapper class just for the server-side Node.js SDK client.
 It has two methods:

 * `#initialize()` is a private method handles initializing the client and waiting for that initialization to complete.
 * The `getClient()` method checks to see if the client has been initialized and, if not, initializes it.